0x4c6565/hexchat-clipboardimage/README.md

 # hexchat-imagepaste
-A hexchat addon (lua) for uploading images to img.lee.io from clipboard.
+A hexchat plugin (lua) for uploading images to img.lee.io from clipboard.
 Uses https://github.com/Lee303/imageuploader

+### Installation

+1. Build imageuploader and place binary in PATH
+2. Load plugin into hexchat

+### Usage

+> /img